oracle/node-oracledb/doc/api.md

 RLB allows optimal use of database resources by balancing database requests across RAC instances.

+For a more information on RLB, see the [whitepaper on Fast Application Notification][97].

 ### <a name="tnsadmin"></a> 8.10 Optional Client Configuration Files